eclipse-ibeji/ibeji/docs/tutorials/vehicle_model/README.md

 >For any definition that is the property of an organization with a registered domain name, a suggested approach to generating identifiers is to use the reversed order of domain segments as initial path segments, followed by further segments that are expected to be collectively unique among definitions within the domain.
 For example, `dtmi:com:fabrikam:industrialProducts:airQualitySensor;1`.

-In step 2 of [1.2 Create HVAC and HMI interfaces](#12-create-hvac-and-hmi-interfaces), the DTMI for your HVAC system is `dtmi:sdv:HVAC;1` and the DTMI for your HMI is `dtmi:sdv:HMI;1`.
+In step 2 of [1.2 Create HVAC and HMI Interfaces](#12-create-hvac-and-hmi-interfaces), the DTMI for your HVAC system is `dtmi:sdv:HVAC;1` and the DTMI for your HMI is `dtmi:sdv:HMI;1`.
 The domain is `sdv` and under this domain we have an `HVAC` and an `HMI` interface.
 These two DTMIs conform to the DTDL v3 spec.

-### 1.4 DTDL properties
+### 1.4 DTDL Properties

->[Property:](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3#property) "A Property describes the read-only and read/write state of any digital twin.
-For example, a device serial number may be a read-only Property; the desired temperature on a thermostat may be a read-write Property; and the name of a room may be a read-write Property".
+>[Property:](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3#property) "A `Property` describes the read-only and read/write state of any digital twin.
+For example, a device serial number may be a read-only `Property`.
+The desired temperature on a thermostat may be a read-write `Property`, and the name of a room may be a read-write `Property`".

-Consider our HVAC digital twin that you created in [1.2 Create HVAC and HMI interfaces](#12-create-hvac-and-hmi-interfaces).
+Consider our HVAC digital twin that you created in [1.2 Create HVAC and HMI Interfaces](#12-create-hvac-and-hmi-interfaces).

 To add properties to the HVAC digital twin model, replace the existing content of `hvac.json` with the following: